 Many professionals have a hard time transitioning from manual processes to digital ones.
 But technology is useful in both the office and the field.
-Business management software like mHelpDesk simplifies processes like estimating, billing and scheduling.
+Business management software simplifies processes like estimating, billing and scheduling.
 Smart phones make it easy to send clients photos and videos.
 And home service technologies, like virtual reality tools, drones and robots, make for more accurate estimates, improved customer experiences and even reduced physical strain on employees.

 #8 Not Developing Conflict Resolution Skills